How to Buy old Country Roses

 More research in the near future will confirm this.

-For the 1993-2002 backstamp, the major difference from other English backstamps is the (R) trade mark registration character located after ROYAL ALBERT.
+The major difference from other English backstamps is the (R) trade mark registration character located after ROYAL ALBERT.

 The trade mark ROYAL ALBERT was registered in 1993, which was also the year that Royal Doulton demerged from the Pearson Group and listed publicly in their own right on the London Stock Exchange.